leo-prata/api-rest-coffee-shop/README.md

 # API REST Routes

-The information below outlines outlines the available routes in the REST API of the project.
+The information below outlines the available routes in the REST API of the project.
 The routes are organized by functionality categories: Users, Categories, Products, and Orders.
 All routes requiring authentication use middleware to verify if the user is authenticated.

 ## User Routes